jjvanzon/Circular-Language-Spec/broader-view/semantic-modeling/artificial-intelligence-natural-language-neural-networks-object-algebra.md

 2004,

 Nouns are objects, verbs are methods and adverbs are properties.
-Hmmm... the study of language and grammar will extend the symbol language.
+Hmmm... the study of language and grammar might extend the symbol language.

 JJ